Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Saliva Drug Tests

 Saliva testing is the second-most common drug testing method.
-Also called oral fluid detection testing or mouth swabs, this drug screen may detect drug use from within a few hours of last use up to 2 days.
+Also called oral fluid detection testing, this drug screen may detect drug use from within a few hours of last use up to two days after.

 Get Started On The Road To Recovery.